balintj4/balintj4/README.md

 ### 🚀 About Me

-I'm a software engineer student at Faculty of Informatics and Information Technology in Bratislava, Slovakia and my main focus is Front-End development and IT Architecture.
-My specialization extends to full-stack development and UX despite my main focus areas.
+I'm a software engineer student at Faculty of Informatics and Information Technology in Bratislava, Slovakia with focus on Front-End development and IT Architecture.
+My junior skills extend to full-stack development and UX despite my main focus areas.

 🔭 &nbsp;I'm currently working on **Next.js + Supabase e-commerce website**
 🌱 &nbsp;I'm currently learning **JavaScript and TypeScript**